Be sure and check out our GIVEAWAY while you're here.

 I am not 'proud' of my stretch marks.

 I do not think they are beautiful.
 I do not think they prove my womanhood.
-I do not flaunt them, but do not hide them.
+I do not flaunt them.
+But I also do not hide them.
 I do not think they are what make me a "real woman" or what prove I am a "tiger" who has earned her stripes.
-(You would almost think they want women who don't get stretch marks to feel bad--like they are less of a real mother, less or a real woman.)

 Perhaps if I had never eaten a single potato chip in my life, if my mother had eaten traditional foods, and her mother before her, I would not have gotten stretch marks.
 I don't know.
 Maybe.